 How will reading God’s Word make your life better?

+Food for spiritual strength and growth.
 Just as your body needs food to survive and grow strong, your spirit needs spiritual nourishment from God’s Word.
 This little analogy crops up repeatedly in both the Old and New Testaments:

 Job declared in his time of suffering, “I have treasured the words of His mouth more than my necessary food.”2